Why We Need to Start Talking About Diet and IBD

 For example, one of the most misunderstood topics around IBD is fiber.
 Or, what it's known to many of us, 'That stuff that makes you run to the bathroom really quickly.
 Found in anything green.'

 When I was first diagnosed with Crohn's, I avoided this stuff like the plague.
 Anything green went straight in the bin.
-It was only when I learned more about nutrition, that I realized there were two types of fiber.
+It was only when I learned more about nutrition, that I realized there were 2 types of fiber.
 And that actually avoiding them both was not a great idea.

 Soluble versus insoluble fiber with IBD

 I could probably spend a whole article on the topic (and perhaps one day I shall) but soluble fiber (found in sweet potatoes, peeled carrots, and bananas) is actually really soothing for some of us.
-It swells in liquid to help 'bulk up' your stools.
+It swells in liquid to help "bulk up" your stools.
 In fact, many people take a Psyllium Husk fiber supplement for diarrhea since it can help make stools more solid.

 In desperation, many will jump from diet to diet in a bind to find the one that works for them.
 But, rather than trying a new diet, why not take a moment to read about how food actually works?
 How protein can support your gut.
 How fiber breaks down in your body.
 How your blood sugar is helped and hindered by what you eat.